1,000+ Opportunities

 Though not created, maintained, or endorsed by the City of Oregon City, the Architectural Heritage Center has a great resource list of preservation-related designers and contractors.
 Government Websites by CivicPlus®

-Based on current listing details, eligibility includes: Owners of Designated Historic Properties in Oregon City Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Owners of Designated Historic Properties in Oregon City.
+Confirm the full requirements in the official notice before applying.